r7-labs/R7.Webmaster/README.md

 *R7.Webmaster* main application is a GTK# 2 application, so it could run on all Mono-enabled desktop platforms (Linux, Windows and Mac) with little effort (Linux and Windows versions are planned for the first release).
 Every addin is mostly GTK# widget.

-I'll try to implement MVP-based approach in the main application and default addins architecture, but in the current state of development it's more like ugly Document-View - but I'm working on it.
+I'll try to implement some kind of MVP-VM approach in the main application and default addins architecture, but in the current state of development it's more like ugly Document-View - but I'm working on it.

 ## Configuration